Fitness Model Jasmine Chiquito Shows Off Her Famous Physique In White Lingerie

 Jasmine Chiquito now shares some of her workout life with her Instagram followers, frequently posting videos of her time in the gym pumping iron.
 In one recent video, Jasmine told fans that she needs to keep up her weightlifting in order to maintain her curvy physique, saying that “if I don’t lift enough I get skinny.”

-Jasmine shows the fruits of her labor often on Instagram, posting some revealing glimpses of herself in skimpy lingering, revealing fitness gear, and tiny bikinis.
+Jasmine shows the fruits of her labor often on Instagram, posting some sexy glimpses of herself in skimpy lingering, revealing fitness gear, and tiny bikinis.

 Those who want to see more from Jasmine Chiquito can check out her Instagram page.